danielzunarelli/danielzunarelli.github.io/_pages/cv.md

   - Built and automated ETL pipelines for data ingestion, transformation, and loading
   - Participated in internal projects and custom data solution development
   - Developed scalable data transformations using Python and PySpark
-  - Worked with cloud platforms such as Databricks, AWS, and GCP
+  - Worked with cloud platforms such as Databricks, AWS, and GCP.

 - **Business Analyst – Trier Sistemas**
   *Aug 2024 – Jan 2025*